mseewer/Master-Thesis/workspace/Findings-Notes.md

 - An issue was discovered in libxml2 before 2.11.7 and 2.12.x before 2.12.5.
 When using the XML Reader interface with DTD validation and XInclude expansion enabled, processing crafted XML documents can lead to an xmlValidatePopElement use-after-free.
 (CVE-2024-25062) -> https://gitlab.gnome.org/GNOME/libxml2/-/issues/604

+## remote attacker
+- Improper access control in the Intel(R) Ethernet Controller RDMA driver for linux before version 1.9.30 may allow an unauthenticated user to potentially enable escalation of privilege via network access.
+(CVE-2023-25775)

 ## Compliance
 - [WRONG] No SYN Cookies -> they are enabled
   - SYN Flood attack